OpenNebula/docs/source/advanced_administration/marketplace/marketplace_overview.rst

 MarketPlace Overview
 ====================

 Sharing, provisioning and consuming cloud images is one of the main concerns when using Cloud.
 OpenNebula provides a simple way to create and integrate with a cloud image provider, called MarketPlaces.

-A MarketPlace can be either Public, accessible universally by all OpenNebula's, or Private: specific for a single OpenNebula (a single zone) or shared by a federation (a collection of zones).
+A MarketPlace can be either Public, accessible universally by all OpenNebula's, or Private: local within an organziation and specific for a single OpenNebula (a single zone) or shared by a federation (a collection of zones).

 A MarketPlace is a repository of MarketPlaceApps.
 A MarketPlaceApp can be of the following types: